Shrhawk/example-co-orders-service/README.md

 ```shell
 make serverless-offline
 ```
-2. run the unit test in the separate terminal
+2. run the unit test in the separate terminal from root folder
 ```shell
 PYTHONPATH=. make test
 ```